 Symptom-free testing uses rapid Covid-19 tests (Lateral Flow Devices - LFDs) to identify people who have coronavirus without symptoms.
 An LFD detects the presence or absence of coronavirus from a swab sample.
 The sample is mixed with a buffer solution, which releases and breaks up virus fragments.
 Some of the solution is then dropped on to the LFD.
 The sample runs along the surface of the device's absorbent strip, showing at the end a visual positive or negative result dependent on the presence of the virus.

-Various symptom-free testing programmes are available in Surrey:
+Various symptom-free rapid lateral flow testing programmes are available in Surrey:

-- Collection and delivery of home testing kits
+- Collection and delivery of home rapid lateral flow tests

 - Other national testing programmes including education staff, care homes and businesses

 All adults in Surrey are encouraged to take a test two times a week.
 People may particularly wish to use regular symptom-free rapid lateral flow testing if they are not fully vaccinated and to help manage periods of risk such as returning to the workplace, after close contact in a higher risk environment or when spending prolonged time with a more vulnerable individual.
 You will not need to isolate while waiting for the results of the symptom-free test.
 Unless you develop symptoms, you will only need to isolate if you are notified that you have tested positive.
 If you test positive, by law you must follow the government guidance.
 Further details can be found in the government's Stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.

 The following routes are available to access twice-weekly testing, depending on individual situations: